Moist Blueberry Buckle Cake with Cinnamon Streusel Topping

 Add the flour mixture and milk in alternating additions, starting and ending with the flour mixture.
 Mix until just combined, be careful not to over mix here.

-Coat the blueberries with 1 tablespoon flour and gently fold them into the batter.
+Coat the blueberries with 1 tbsp flour and gently fold them into the batter.
 Spread the batter into the prepared baking pan (it will be thick).

 Step 3: To make the streusel: In a bowl, cut the butter and other ingredients together with a fork until it becomes crumbly.
 Sprinkle evenly on top of the cake.